 In defproc, a contract is specified with each argument to the procedure.
-In this example, the contract for the 1st argument is 1ist?, which is the contract for a list.
+In this example, the contract for the lst argument is list?, which is the contract for a list.
 After the closing parenthesis that ends the argument sequence, the contract of the result must be given; in this case, my-helper guarantees a result that is a list where none of the elements are 'cow.